Avraham Yehoshua Heshel: Rabbinical career

 A scion of famous rabbinic families, on both his father's and his mother's side (his family can be traced back to Maharam Padua and Saul Wahl), Avraham Yehoshua Heshel showed great promise even at an early age.
-Acquiring fame as a talmudic scholar, he studied under Rabbi Elimelech of Lizhensk and Rabbi Yechiel Michl of Zlotchov.
+Acquiring fame as a talmudic scholar, he studied under Rabbi Elimelech of Lizhensk and Rabbi Yechiel Michel of Zlotshov.
 Becoming one of the foremost spokesmen of the growing Chasidic movement in Poland, he began his career as Rabbi of Kolbuszowa.
 In 1800 he accepted the post of Rabbi of Apt, or Opatów.
 Although he held many other rabbinic positions, to the chasidim he remained always the Apter Rov.
 In 1808 he was chosen as Rabbi of Iaşi, Moldavia.
 In the wake of communal strife there, he was forced to leave his post and settled in Mezhbizh, the home of the Baal Shem Tov and the cradle of Hasidism, where he devoted himself completely to the study and dissemination of Chasidism.

 His daughter, Rachel Ashkenazi, authored several original commentaries on the Torah.